Zebradil/cloudflare-dynamic-dns/README.md

 ```

 And then run `./cloudflare-dynamic-dns` (or `go run main.go`) without arguments.
-Or put the configuration in any place and specify it with `--config` flag (that's not tested):
+Or put the configuration in any place and specify it with `--config` flag:

 ```shell
 ./cloudflare-dynamic-dns --config /any/place/config.yaml